Markets

 Mentioned in this article

-Shares of Bank of America (BAC) declined 0.3% to $52.36 in Friday's session, as investors weighed mixed economic signals and a fresh legal challenge for the financial giant.
+Bank of America shares declined modestly in Friday's trading session, closing down approximately 0.3% at $52.36.
+The movement occurred against a backdrop of mixed economic signals and fresh legal developments for the financial institution.

 Related Articles